-No longer just a sleepy rail depot in the Triangle, Cary is now a hub of activity in its own right, with a wide and constantly expanding array of restaurants, shopping and entertainment.
+No longer just a sleepy rail depot in the Triangle, Cary is now a hub of activity with a wide and constantly expanding array of restaurants, shopping, and entertainment.
 Residents can find innovative, modern cuisine from around the world as well as down-home Southern cooking in Cary, while shopping options include both cute boutiques and the large Cary Towne Center mall.

 Music fans will enjoy having access to the Koka Booth Amphitheater, which, during the summer, hosts the NC Symphony Orchestra, outdoor movie screenings, local bluegrass shows and a wide array of major traveling tours.
 A wealth of other venues around the Triangle also contribute to a strong local music scene, while a compelling local art scene is anchored by the world class, North Carolina Museum of Art in Raleigh and Cary's annual Lazy Daze Arts & Crafts Festival.